Down Low (film): Plot

 One month later, Cameron receives an invitation to Gary's funeral.
 He shows up and confronts Gary's ex-wife, Patty and the gathered mourners.
 He accuses them of corrupting Gary's legacy, as he would have hated to be buried by the church and family that rejected him when he came out.
-He then steals Gary's body and drives it to the lake adjoining Gary's house.
+Patty explains how both she and Gary struggled with their choices and for not becoming who they want because they wasted time being somebody else for each other.
+Cameron apologizes and Gary's son thanks him for convincing his father to reach out to them.
+Cameron then steals Gary's body and drives it to the lake adjoining Gary's house.
 He fills Gary's pockets with rocks and drags his body into the lake, where it begins to sink.
 The movie ends with a shot of Cameron reaching out for Gary's arm in the style of The Creation of Adam.

 Production

 In May 2021, it was announced Rightor Doyle would direct the film, from a screenplay by Lukas Gage and Phoebe Fisher, with FilmNation Entertainment set to produce.
 In October 2021, it was announced Gage, Zachary Quinto, Simon Rex, Audra McDonald, Judith Light and Sebastian Arroyo had joined the cast of the film.